Paying for Value in Health Care

 Oregon’s recent 1115 Medicaid Demonstration Waiver renewal requires OHA to advance CCOs’ use of VBP by ensuring “through its CCO contracts that VBP arrangements, structured to improve quality and manage cost growth, are used by CCOs with their network providers.
-The state will develop a VBP Roadmap that describes how the state, CCOs and network providers will achieve a set target of VBP payments by the end of the demonstration period.”
+The state will develop a VBP Roadmap that describes how the state, CCOs and their contracted providers will achieve a set target of VBP payments by the end of the demonstration period.”

 Primary Care Payment Reform Collaborative

 As initiated through Senate Bill 231, the Transformation Center coordinates a Primary Care Payment Reform Collaborative.
 This collaborative convenes payers to share best practices on primary care value-based payment methods and aligning initiatives.

 Comprehensive Primary Care Plus (CPC+)

 Following Oregon’s selection as a CPC+ region, the center began supporting the Medicaid fee-for-service CPC+ implementation.
 CPC+ is a regionally based, multi-payer advanced medical home model offering an innovative payment structure to improve health care quality and delivery.
 It is a five-year federal program that began in January 2017 and will bring significant Medicare dollars to Oregon.